mohlemeyer/vertxFtpClient/README.md

 #### ls

 The `ls` command takes a directory name as a single argument.
-The reply handler receives an array of file data objects in return with properties like `name`, `type`, `time`, `size` plus owner and permission information.
+The reply handler receives an object with an array of file data objects in return with properties like `name`, `type`, `time`, `size` plus owner and permission information.
 Here is a JavaScript example:

 ```javascript
 var command = {